sherifhelmyzayed/ThreeJsTasks/README.md

         model dimensions.
 This box is created to calculate distance from camera using raytracing.

+        bounding box can be cylinder and capsule and Box, and user can choose which one suits best the model. creation of each element can be automated but I dont believe this was the scope of this task.

         The concept of this procedure is:
         Distance from point (0,0,0) to the bounding box towards the camera = distance from camera to point (0,0,0) - distance from camera to bounding box